cscorley/swindle/README.md

 #### iteration

 Iteration also is achieved through recursion calls.

-** swindle does not properly support tail call optimization at the moment **
+*Swindle does not properly support tail call optimization at the moment*.
 An iterative factorial could be implemented as so:

     def ifact: